rhysstever/Eona/Continents/Ezavriel.md

 Considered the smallest nation, the [[Wayward Coast]] sits to the southwest of Ezavriel.
 The nation controls the Wayward Isles, a spatter of small islands off the western coast of Ezavriel, including the seas around them.
 It's capital and largest port is [[Esila]], located at the base on the peninsula that pokes out of the southwestern tip of Ezavriel.

 ### Yhorian Empire
 The [[Yhorian Empire]] is the most predominate nation of Ezavriel.
 It takes up the upper half of eastern Ezavriel.
-The empire regulates all trade throughout the territory, ensuring any business ultimately benefits the capital, [[Yhora]].
+The empire regulates all trade throughout the territory, ensuring any business ultimately benefits the capital, [[Yhora (City)]].

 ## Points of Interest
 There are many key locations throughout the continent.
 Whether they are well-known historical sites or large geographical locations, any notable ones are detailed below.